img

 What is Artificial Intelligence?
 Its Types and Future

-Artificial Intelligence (AI) is all the rage these days.
-And rightly so.
-Governments, corporations, and seemingly ordinary people are dreaming of doing big things with the help of AI.
+Artificial Intelligence (AI) is all the rage these days, and rightly so.
+Governments, corporations, and seemingly ordinary people are dreaming of doing big things with AI.

 Some people worry about what AI and similar technologies will do to our world.
 Are robots going to overrun humans?
 Will these robots take over the world as we know it?

-There are, however, others who are looking to seize the opportunity to leverage such technologies to make the world a better place.
+However, others are looking to seize the opportunity to leverage such technologies to make the world a better place.
 From healthcare to finance, AI ML solutions are disrupting many industries across the globe.

 But all that brings us to the question: What does AI stand for?